Reserve an Olympic Peninsula birding tour and enjoy a diversity of Olympic National Park birds year-round!

 Other Gulls: California Gulls and Ring-billed Gulls are found on the Olympic Peninsula year-round but in largest numbers during their breeding season in the summer.
 Bonaparte’s Gull is found uncommonly year-round but in larger numbers during spring migration in April and May and fall migration in August to October.

 Wintering Gulls: Mew Gulls, Herring Gulls, and Thayer’s Gulls all winter on the Olympic Peninsula but arrive and leave on slightly different schedules (with the Mew Gulls sticking around for the longest time).
 If you want to potentially catch all of these wintering Olympic Peninsula birds: then December, January, or February are probably your best winter months.
-The mouth of the Elwha River is great place to see a large assortment of gulls though the changing sand spit that is forming there from the release of colossal amounts of sediment due to Elwha Dam removal, makes getting close to them a bit of an interesting challenge.
+The mouth of the Elwha River is a great place to see a large assortment of gulls though the changing sand spit that is forming there from the release of colossal amounts of sediment due to Elwha Dam removal.
 River mouths on coastal beaches are great place for large mixed flocks of wintering gulls.